 For example, gender stereotypes can create an environment where the expectations of men and women are different: Men may be expected to be competent, whereas women may be expected to be warm and friendly.
 So when supervisors or peers give feedback to women, they tend to fixate on their interpersonal warmth rather than their abilities or work performance.
 This is called gendered feedback.

-How are transgender and non-binary individuals impacted by gender bias?
+How are trans and non-binary individuals impacted by gender bias?

 Gender bias in the workplace predominantly impacts women, transgender, and non-binary individuals, although it can affect anyone.
 We want to recognize that much of the dialogue and research surrounding gender bias focuses on women, particularly cisgender women (women whose gender identity corresponds to their sex at birth), which excludes the very real gender-based discrimination faced by trans and gender-expansive employees.